dragsubil/python-scripts/pagesaver/README.md

-PageSaver for the Worm (parahumans.wordpress.com)
+#PageSaver for the Worm Web Serial (parahumans.wordpress.com)

 Will download all the chapters as web pages using the included table.html file and save it locally in directory 'pages'.

-Will also change the hyperlinks at the "Last Chapter" and "Next Chapter" to point to the chapter pages stored locally.
+Will also change the hyperlinks at the "Last Chapter" and "Next Chapter" in each chapter page to point to the chapter pages stored locally.

 Also creates a new tableofcontents.html with local links to all the chapters downloaded in the directory 'pages'.